junxit/us-congress-bills-109/metadata.md

 - 2005-07-27 — Introduced in House
 - 2005-07-27 — Introduced in House
 - 2005-07-27 — Referred to the House Committee on Resources.
+- 2005-08-08 — Referred to the Subcommittee on Forests and Forest Health.
+- 2005-09-27 — Subcommittee Hearings Held.
+- 2006-03-29 — Committee Consideration and Mark-up Session Held.
+- 2006-03-29 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2006-03-29 — Subcommittee on Forests and Forest Health Discharged.
+- 2006-04-25 — Placed on the Union Calendar, Calendar No. 227.
+- 2006-04-25 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-418.
+- 2006-04-25 — Reported (Amended) by the Committee on Resources.
+H. Rept.
+109-418.